 (here's EVEN MORE info on what I've done - you guessed it, MORE text)

-I am a Presidential Fellow and PhD student at George Mason University’s School Of Policy Government and International Affairs, as well as a Research Fellow with Future of Privacy Forum.
-I research Science and Technology Policy, nationally and internationally and I focus on Internet policy and governance issues, as well as novel forms of governance.
-I’m mostly a qualitative or mixed-methods type of guy.
+I was a 2012-2015 Presidential Fellow and PhD candidate at George Mason University’s Schar School Of Policy and Government, as well as 2017 Google Policy Fellow with the Global Network Initiative, an ICANN58 Fellow, an ICANN61 Fellow, & an ICANN64 Fellow, and a Curator with the Digital Watch Observatory.
+I research Science and Technology Policy, nationally and internationally and I focus on Internet policy and governance issues (ICANN, encryption, IGF,

-But if you’re lazy, here are my profiles: Instagram, Twitter, Facebook, Flickr, LinkedIn.
+But if you’re lazy, here are my profiles: LinkedIn, Twitter, Instagram, Facebook, Flickr.
 At some point in time, like everybody else, I used Google +, Vimeo, Posterous, Tumblr, FriendFeed, yahoo360, msnspaces, myspace and blogspot.